GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/docs/adding_cuop.md

 #@ end
 ```

-Constraints with Parameters
+#### Constraints with Parameters

 For constraints with parameters that require additional validation, follow these steps:

-There are 3 files to be added or updated
+There are 3 files to be added or updated: schema, constraints and values

 Schema file example **(/home/user/professional-services/tools/custom-organization-policy-library/build/config/services/schema.compute.yaml)** which can be found under the services folder